Juul Still Isn’t Off The Hook With The Food And Drug Administration

 — The New York Times (@nytimes) March 16, 2019

-While companies such as Juul has certainly helped some improve their health by escaping the long term health consequences of cigarette smoking, the truth is that many people using these products are first time nicotine users.
+While companies such as Juul have certainly helped some improve their health by escaping the long term health consequences of cigarette smoking, the truth is that many people using these products are first time nicotine users.
 According to Gottlieb, it is because of the abuse of these products by youth that restrictions are more important than ever.

-“If the 2019 National Youth Tobacco Survey—which we’re in the field with right now collecting that data—shows another spike in teen use, we’re going to be back making new policy in the fall.
+“If the 2019 National Youth Tobacco Survey — which we’re in the field with right now collecting that data — shows another spike in teen use, we’re going to be back making new policy in the fall.
 And one of the things that we’re going to have to examine is whether we take the entire category of pod-based e-cigarettes off the market.
 At some point, the youth use of those products becomes so intolerable that they have no redeeming public health value, and we’ll just have to sweep the market of those products.”

 The FDA is planning to meet with Juul in an effort to come up with a compromise to keep these products out of the hands of teens.